 This post may include affiliate links.
 Thank you for your support.

 Update: This recipe was originally published in March 2018.
-I made updates to the post below to include more information about brussels sprouts.
-Plus, I added a recipe video to show you how easy this crispy brussels sprout recipe is to make!
+I made updates to the post below to include more information about making the best Asian brussels sprouts at home.

 Hi, friends!
-I have got a question for you today: brussels sprouts – yay or nay?
-I am team yay – all day, every day and twice on Sundays – so much yay!
-But, truth be told, I didn’t grow up eating brussels sprouts, and before I attended culinary school I was convinced I hated them.
+I’ve got a question for you today: brussels sprouts – yay or nay?
+I am team yay all the way.
+But, truth be told, I didn’t grow up eating them.
+And, before I attended culinary school I was absolutely convinced I hated them.

-So, if you are one of those people who thinks they hate brussels sprouts, let me just say these sprouts I’m sharing today are going to blow your mind!!
-One bite and they will totally make you a member of team ‘yay’ for life!!
+So, if you are one of those people who thinks they hate brussels sprouts, let me just say these sprouts I’m sharing today WILL change your mind!
+Ready?
+Let’s go:

 Table of Contents